Cefaclor

 Disease/Condition Glossary

 Bacterial infection: It is a condition in which harmful bacteria grow in the body and cause infection.
 It can target any part of the body and multiply very quickly.
-Bacteria come in three basic shapes, namely spherical, rod, or spiral-shaped.
+Bacteria come in three basic shapes, namely spherical, rod-shaped, or spiral-shaped.
 Bacteria may be gram-positive (have thick cell walls) or gram-negative (do not have cell walls).
 Appropriate tests are done to identify bacterial strains, and based on the results, proper medication is prescribed.
 Some common symptoms of bacterial infection include cough, fever, and tiredness.

 FAQs

 Cefaclor contains Cefaclor, an antibiotic that works by interfering with the formation of the bacterial cell wall (a protective covering) that is necessary for their survival.
-Thus, it damages the bacterial cell wall and kills bacteria.
+Thereby, it damages the bacterial cell wall and kills bacteria.

 No, Cefaclor is not used to treat viral infections.
 Cefaclor is an antibiotic which is used to treat only bacterial infections.